geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab4_Ex1_Telemetry.md

 12. Before manually triggering the data collection process by running the **OfficeTelemetryAgentLogOn2016** task, you are first going to review the properties for this task so that you can see how in a normal production environment this task would be triggered automatically to run. <br/>

-	In the list of tasks, select the **OfficeTelemetryAgentLogOn2016** task, then right-click on it and select **Properties** in the menu that appears.
+	Scroll down through the list of tasks and select the **OfficeTelemetryAgentLogOn2016** task (it's the last task in the list), then right-click on it and select **Properties** in the menu that appears.

 13. In the the **OfficeTelemetryAgentLogOn2016 Properties** window, review the task description in the **General** tab.
 Then select the **Triggers** tab and review the condition that triggers the running of this task, which is a user logon.
 If you wish, you can select the remaining tabs to see the additional settings that are configured for this task.
-When you are done reviewing this task, select **Cancel** to close the the **OfficeTelemetryAgentLogOn2016 Properties** window.
+When you are done reviewing this task, close the **OfficeTelemetryAgentLogOn2016 Properties** window.

-14. Now that you have reviewed this task, you are manually going to run it to force an immediate collection of Telemetry data (rather than waiting for a user to logon to trigger the task to run). <br/>
+14. Now that you have reviewed this task, you are manually going to run it to force an immediate collection of Telemetry data (rather than waiting for a user to log on to trigger the task to run). <br/>

 	Right-click on the **OfficeTelemetryAgentLogOn2016** task and select **Run** in the menu that appears.
 Then verify that the **Status** of **OfficeTelemetryAgentLogOn2016** changed from **Ready** to **Running**.